AdobeDocs/advertising.en/help/dsp/optimization/optimization-how-dsp-optimizes-campaigns.md

 * Prioritize balancing cost efficiency with performance rate

-See [Optimization Goals and How to Use Them](optimization-goals.md) to determine which optimization goal will help you achieve your KPI(s).
+See [Optimization Goals and How to Use Them](optimization-goals.md) to determine which optimization goal can help you achieve your KPI(s).

 ### Packages That Prioritize the Performance Rate